 But these changes don't mean you can't study abroad in the UK or Europe and funding is still available for you to do so.
 Here's a quick explanation of what Brexit does and doesn't mean for Masters degrees and PhDs.

-If you arrive in the UK before 31 December 2020 and apply to the EU Settlement Scheme before 30 June 2021 you will:
+If you arrived in the UK before 31 December 2020 and applied to the EU Settlement Scheme before 30 June 2021 you will: